Queries return entities matching certain criteria. In greenDAO you can formulate queries with raw SQL, or more easily

 Limit, Offset, and Pagination

-Sometimes you only need a subset of a query, for example the first 10 elements to display in a UI.
+Sometimes you only need a subset of a query, for example the first 10 elements to display in your user interface.
 This is especially helpful (and resourceful) when you have a high number of entities and you cannot limit the result using “where” statements only.
 QueryBuilder has methods to define a limit and an offset:

 limit(int): Limits the number of results returned by the query.

 offset(int): Sets the offset for query results in combination with limit(int).
-The first limit results are skipped and the total number of results will be limited by limit(int).
+The first offset results are skipped and the total number of results will be limited by limit(int).
 You cannot use offset without limit(int).

 Query and LazyList

 greenDAO supports unique results (0 or 1 result) and result lists.
 If you expect a unique result call unique() on the Query<T> (or QueryBuilder<T>), which will give you a single result or null, if no matching entity was found.
 If your use case prohibits null as an outcome, call uniqueOrThrow() which will guarantee to return an non-null entity (otherwise it will throw a DaoException).

 If you expect multiple entities as a query result, use one of the following methods:

 - list() All entities are loaded into memory.
 The result is typically an ArrayList with no magic involved.
 Easiest to use.